sailoog/openplotter-documentation/en/headless.md

 [RASPBIAN]
 ...
 ```
-If you are going to connect to OpenPlotter by VNC remote desktop you have to remove the # chararter from words  *framebuffer_width* and *framebuffer_height* and set a size for your screen (800x600 by default).
-If you are going to connect to OpenPlotter by RDP remote desktop do not remove # chararters.
-See more information on Remote destop chapter.
+If you are going to connect to OpenPlotter by VNC remote desktop you have to remove the # character from words  *framebuffer_width* and *framebuffer_height* and set a size for your screen (800x600 by default).
+If you are going to connect to OpenPlotter by RDP remote desktop do not remove # characters.
+See more information on Remote desktop chapter.